Caroline Weldon: Later life

-Weldon died alone in her Brooklyn apartment on March 15, 1921.
+Weldon died alone in her Brooklyn apartment on 15 March 1921.
 The cause of death was accidental third degree burns to her face and body caused by a fire that was sparked by a candle.
 She was interred at the Valentiny family plot at Green Wood Cemetery in Brooklyn, New York.

 Legacy

 The poet and playwright Derek Walcott refers to Weldon and her life in his play The Ghost Dance and in his epic poem Omeros.
+(In the poem, she is referred to as Catherine Weldon.)
 He features Native American history together with that of the demise of the Native Arawak people in St. Lucia, in the Caribbean.

-The film Woman Walks Ahead chronicles Weldon's life among the Sioux.
+The film Woman Walks Ahead starring Jessica Chastain chronicles Weldon's life among the Sioux.

+"Weldon, 52 years old at this point, went to Standing Rock (in June 1889 and again in May 1890) first and foremost to be Sitting Bull’s “advocate and translator.”
+The scene in the movie in which Weldon, who was not very wealthy, gives her money and possessions to feed the hungry people is fairly accurate.
+The people she helped rewarded her with a name: “Woman Walking Ahead.”
+But the four portraits of Sitting Bull she painted during that time were not the main reason she went out there, contrary to the impression some might get from watching the film."

 Green-Wood Cemetery in Brooklyn, N.Y., celebrated Women's History Month by hosting a special trolley tour called "Women Who Walked Ahead" on 31 March 2018 and it included the graves (both marked and unmarked) of notable women from Brooklyn, including Caroline Weldon.